New 29-day decision guarantee across all 76 journals Read more →

 Acknowledgement of sources

-If reviewers find cases in which relevant published work referred to in the paper has not been cited in the reference section.
-Then, they should point out whether observations or arguments derived from other publications are accompanied by the respective source.
-Reviewers should notify the editor of any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.
+Reviewers should identify relevant published work that has not been cited, and notify the editor of any substantial similarity or overlap between the manuscript and any other published paper of which they have personal knowledge.

-Information or ideas obtained through peer review must be kept confidential and must not be used for personal advantage.
-Reviewers should not consider manuscripts in which they have conflicts of interests.
+Information obtained through peer review must remain confidential and must not be used for personal advantage.
+Reviewers should not consider manuscripts in which they have conflicts of interest.

 Duties of Authors